michaelbromley/ngx-pagination/README.md

 * **`itemsPerPage`** [`number`] - **required** The number of items to display on each page.
 * **`currentPage`** [`number`] - **required** The current (active) page number.
-* **`id`** [`string`] If you need to support more than one instance of pagination at a time, set the `id` and ensure it matches the id set in the PaginatePipe config (see below).
+* **`id`** [`string`] If you need to support more than one instance of pagination at a time, set the `id` and ensure it matches the id attribute of the `PaginationControlsComponent` / `PaginationControlsDirective` (see below).
 * **`totalItems`** [`number`] The total number of items in the collection.
 Only useful when doing server-side paging, where the collection size is limited to a single page returned by the server API.
-For in-memory paging, this property should not be set, as it will be automatically set to the value of  collection.length.
+For in-memory paging, this property should not be set, as it will be automatically set to the value of `collection.length`.

-### PaginationControlsCmp
+### PaginationControlsComponent

+This a default component for displaying pagination controls.
+It is implemented on top of the `PaginationControlsDirective`, and has a pre-set template and styles based on the [Foundation 6 pagination component](http://foundation.zurb.com/sites/docs/pagination.html).
+If you require a more customised set of controls, you will need to use the `PaginationControlsDirective` and implement your own component.

 ```HTML
 <pagination-controls  id="some_id"